-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+&lt;sup>5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

-(b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: 20 feet Average depth: feet Average side slopes: Pick List Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
+☐ Artificial (man-made).
+Explain: ☐ Manipulated (man-altered).
+Explain: Tributary properties with respect to top of bank (estimate): Average width: 3 feet Average depth: incised-variable feet Average side slopes: 2:1.
+Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
 Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Boynton Slough is stable through the delineation area and has not shown movement over time as observed in aerial photography.
+Explain: Incised channel, result of seasonal snowmelt and rainfall runoff.
 Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List .
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by:
+Explain: N/A Tributary geometry: Relatively straight Tributary gradient (approximate average slope): steep~25 % (c) Flow: Tributary provides for: Ephemeral flow Estimate average number of flow events in review area/year: 6-10 Describe flow regime: Flashy, result of storm events and seasonal snowmelt Other information on duration and volume: Surface flow is: Discrete and confined.
+Characteristics: Collects in topographic low and forms incised channel (with OHWM) in lower reaches Subsurface flow: Unknown .
+Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
+Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Mean High Water Mark indicated by: survey to available datum; survey to available datum; physical markings; physical markings/characteristics vegetation lines/changes in vegetation types. tidal gauges other (list): (iii) Cha E emical Characteristics: aracterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: Water was not observed flowing in channel during site visit.
+Intify specific pollutants, if known: Unknown (iv) logical Characteristics.
+Channel supports (check all that apply): Riparian corridor.
+Characteristics (type, average width): Wetland fringe.
+Characteristics:

-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
-7Ibid.
+Ibid.